Nexmo/station/_tutorials/client-sdk-js-make-calls.md

 ## Adding the Nexmo Client to your application

 We'll start with a blank HTML page with two buttons for calling a phone and hanging up a call.
-Create an `index.html` file with, and initialize it with a boilerplate, for example:
+Create a minimal `index.html` file, for example:

 ```html
 <html>